ASEAN+6 Applied Law LLM

 The Master of Laws (Applied Law) in ASEAN+6 Legal Practice, or ASEAN+6 Applied Law LLM, is designed to meet the needs of legal professionals engaged in cross-border practice.

-We will focus primarily on cross-border practice within the 10-nation ASEAN group and the 6 nations that comprise the ASEAN+6 regional Free Trade Area.
+We will focus primarily on cross-border practice within the 10-nation ASEAN group (Brunei Darussalam, Cambodia, Indonesia, Laos, Malaysia, Myanmar, Philippines, Singapore, Thailand and Vietnam) and the 6 nations (Australia, China, India, Japan, Korea and New Zealand) that comprise the ASEAN+6 regional Free Trade Area.
 This area is coming together in the new Regional Comprehensive Economic Partnership (RCEP).

 This programme has been developed by The College of Law in collaboration with the Inter-Pacific Bar Association.